+86 1510-529-7925 [email protected]

 I recommend the fastest and best brand you can buy.
 I have a sponsorship with Transcend so I have to use their cards in my big DSLR but personally, I would rather use SanDisk

-Fast memory cards are important, make sure you get a bunch of memory cards, don’t go over 32 GB per card and swap out the cards when they are close to full.
+Fast memory cards are important.
+Make sure you get a bunch of memory cards, and don’t go over 32 GB per card.
+Swap out the cards when they are close to full.
 Get the most expensive and best cards you can afford.
-Cheap cards tend to fail more often and if you lose your images, you lose your job.
-It is as simple as that.
+Cheap cards tend to fail more often, and if you lose your images, you lose your job.
+It’s as simple as that.
 Always carry spare batteries for your camera with you.
-That should be obvious but so many people only have one battery in their camera.
+That should be obvious, but so many people only have one battery in their camera.
 Shooting even a single performance concert can be a long day.
-You may need to shoot pre-show stuff and portraits, and then the show and maybe backstage stuff at the end.
+You may need to shoot pre-show stuff and portraits, then the show, and maybe backstage stuff at the end.
 That could be a lot of shooting, so make sure you are prepared with enough batteries and memory cards to last a whole day.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1